List of Primetime Emmy Awards received by Netflix: Directing and Writing

 Writers of Netflix's programs received their first writing nomination in 2013, with House of Cards.
 In 2017, The Crown and Stranger Things scored nominations for its debut season.
 Both shows received nominations for its second season.
-Jed Mercurio was nomianted for his work in Bodyguard.
+Jed Mercurio was nominated for his work in Bodyguard.
 In 2020, Ozark received three nominations for episodes "All In", "Boss Fight", and "Fire Pink".
 Peter Morgan was nominated for seasons three and four of The Crown, winning the latter.
 In 2022, Hwang Dong-hyuk was nominated for writing episode "One Lucky Day" from the first season of Squid Game.
+In 2024, Peter Morgan received a nomination for The Crown, bringing his total nominations in this category to five.

 Cinematography

 House of Cards won for Outstanding Cinematography for a Single-Camera Series (One Hour) in 2013.
 The series was also nominated for seasons two, three, and four.
 In 2017, The Crown, Sense8 and Stranger Things were each nominated for the award.
 In 2018, Adriano Goldman, from The Crown, won for his work on the episode "Beryl"; Goldman was also nominated in 2017 and 2020.
 Meanwhile, Ben Kutchins was nominated twice for Ozark in 2018 and 2020.